 The first step is the nominations stage.
-In November each year we open nominations, whereby adult volunteers and youth leaders are invited to put forward a deserving young person via a short nomination form.
+In November each year we open nominations, whereby adult volunteers, youth leaders and cadets are invited to put forward a deserving young person via a short nomination form.

 The CVQO Westminster Award

 Nominations for the 2023 CVQO Westminster Award are now closed

 We are busily finalising key dates for the 2023 Westminster Award, however an approximate schedule is provided below.